What is uremia?

 - Bladder rupture due to the urine leaking back into the bloodstream.

 - Shock can lead to blood loss or rapid dehydration.

-- Heart failure which results in low blood pressure reducing blood flow to the kidneys.
+- Heart failure leads to low blood pressure, which reduces blood flow to the kidneys.

-- Drugs or other toxins which damage the kidneys.
+- Drug or other toxins damage do the kidneys.

 A large percentage of senior cats will develop chronic kidney disease to some extent.
 Acute kidney failure can occur for several many reasons and is life-threatening.
 Poisoning, infection, blood loss, dehydration, drugs and toxins, blockage and trauma are all possible causes of acute kidney failure.